salwakhan16k-hue/first-github-project/README.md

 # first-github-project
-this is my first project
-Name: Salwa Zameer
-Title: My First git project
-Date: Dec 5,2025
-Purpose: This is for learning Git and GitHub basics
+My name is Salwa Zameer , Title is First github project , date is 5 dec,2025